cultureglobe/cultureglobe/README.md

 ## To start developing

-1. Download webglearth project from GitHub: https://github.com/webglearth/webglearth and symlink the *api* and *we* directories into the tree of this project

-2. Run:
+Run:

      java -jar plovr.jar serve main.json

-3. Open in the web browser file *main.html* (best with latest Google Chrome browser)
+Open in the web browser the file *main.html* (with the latest Google Chrome browser)

 ## Queries: